OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-authentication/csharp/README.md

 > IMPORTANT: Teams SSO only works in 1-1 chats, and not group contexts.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use a Messaging Extension configuration page, as well as how to sign in from a search Messaging Extension.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use a bot authentication, as well as how to sign in from a bot.
 In this sample we are assuming the OAuth 2 provider is Azure Active Directory v2 (AADv2) and are utilizing the Microsoft Graph API to retrieve data about the user.
 Check [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication) for information about getting an AADv2 application setup for use in Azure Bot Service.
 The scopes used in this sample are the following:

 - `openid`
 - `User.Read`